Jesse Fulton's professional "README"

 (Land here by mistake?
 Go to the home page.)

 I will attempt to adjust my communication style to suit yours - I’m not perfect, but I’ll try my best.
-Another thing to note is that I also tend to spend much more time listening than I do speaking.
-Just because I’m not speaking does not mean that I have nothing to say.
+I tend to spend much more time listening than I do speaking, however, just because I’m not speaking does not mean that I have nothing to say.

 I tend to swear a lot (perhaps too much) in casual conversation.
 I prefer talking in-person, however some things are better discussed asynchronously over email or slack.
 My general rule of thumb is that complex issues should be discussed in-person while simple decisions can be communicated electronically.